 Being an island community, climate change is one of the largest challenges Hayling Island will face.
 It poses a significant threat to the economy, environment, health and way of life.
 Rising sea levels due to climate change are predicted to significantly increase the level of coastal flood and erosion risk on the island.

-The aim of the Hayling Island Strategy is to:
+The aim of the HICMS is to:

-- Develop strategic coastal management options for Hayling Island for the next 100 years
+- Develop strategic coastal management options for Hayling Island for the next 100 years.

-- Outline a programme of investment to reduce the risk of coastal flooding and erosion to people living on the island
+- Outline a programme of investment to reduce the risk of coastal flooding and erosion to people living on the island.

-- Identify the potential funding sources and partners required to deliver that investment programme and be open and honest about where funding is likely to be a challenge
+- Identify the potential funding sources and partners required to deliver that investment programme and be open and honest about where funding is likely to be a challenge.

-- Incorporate adaptation strategies, as defence improvements will not be possible in all locations
+- Incorporate adaptation strategies, as defence improvements will not be possible in all locations .

-- Be holistic, yet flexible for both people and nature
+- Be holistic, yet flexible for both people and nature.

-- Respond to future changes, support sustainable development of the island and take into account predicted sea level rise and climate change
+- Respond to future changes, support sustainable development of the Island and take into account predicted sea level rise and climate change

-- Make a partnership approach central, between HBC, EA, Natural England (NE), Landowners, businesses and local communities, making sure local needs and priorities are at its core
+- Make a partnership approach central, between HBC, EA, Natural England (NE), Landowners, businesses and local communities, making sure local needs and priorities are at its core.

 During development of the FCERM Strategy we will: